Gerson Camata

-Biography
+Education

 Camata graduated from Federal University of Espírito Santo with a degree in economics.
 He worked as a journalist and host for Radio Espírito Santo, where he covered crime and the police.

+Political career

 In 1967, Camata began his political career as a Vitória city alderman for the National Renewal Alliance (ARENA), the party of the military dictatorship that ruled Brazil at the time.
 He served on the city council from 1967 until 1970, when he was elected to the Legislative Assembly of Espírito Santo as an ARENA state deputy.

 In 1974, Camata was elected to the federal Chamber of Deputies as a member of ARENA.
 He won re-election to a second term in the Chamber of Deputies in 1978.
 In 1979, with the legalization of opposition parties, Camata left ARENA and joined the newly formed Brazilian Democratic Movement Party (PMDB) in opposition to the government.

 In 1982, Camata announced his candidacy for Governor of Espírito Santo.
 He won the 1982 Espírito Santo gubernatorial election with 67% of the vote, becoming the first person directly elected as Espírito Santo's governor during the transition to democracy.
 He served as governor from 1983 until 1986, when he resigned to run for the Federal Senate.
 His vice governor, José Moraes, succeeded Camata as the new governor of Espírito Santo.

 Camata was elected to his first term in the Federal Senate in the 1986 Brazilian legislative election.
 He won re-election to Senate in the 1994 and 2002 legislative elections.
 Camata served the Senate for twenty-four years (and three full terms) until his retirement in 2011.
 During his final term, Camata simultaneously served as the state Secretary of Development, Infrastructure and Transport under Governor Paulo Hartung, beginning in May 2006.

-Assassination
+Death

-On December 26, 2018, Camata was shot and killed by a former aide in the Praia do Canto neighborhood of Vitória, Espírito Santo.
+On December 26, 2018, Camata was gunned down by a former aide in the Praia do Canto neighborhood of Vitória, Espírito Santo.
+He was 77 years old.
 The shooting occurred outside a restaurant near the intersection of Chapot Presvot and Joaquim Lyrio streets.
 Camata was shot in the left shoulder.
 The bullet exited through his right shoulder, causing damage to his internal organs.
 He did not survive the attack and died at the age of 77.

 Police captured the assailant, Marcos Vinícius Moreira Andrade, a former aide to Camata, just minutes after the attack.

 Camata, a resident of the Ilha do Frade neighborhood of Vitória, was survived by his wife, Rita Camata, a former state and federal deputy, and their two children, Bruno and Enza Rafaela.
 Espírito Santo Governor Paulo Hartung declared seven days of mourning following Camata's murder.